Friday, 19 April 2024

 Why did Borges choose that letter?

 In the Kabbalah, it is the primordial contraction.
-However, what this gives rise to what in Islam is 'barzakh' or what the Hindus call 'antarabhava' and the Tibetans term 'bardo'.
+However, what this gives rise to in Islam is 'barzakh' or what the Hindus call 'antarabhava' and the Tibetans term 'bardo'.
 It seems 'a' only exists so 'b' can point to it as a 'limit' which unites what it otherwise divides.

 He never gave a definitive answer, but in his writing, Hebrew plays an important role.
 It is used in different places to announce, perhaps playfully, that God communicates with humans in that language, and not in Latin or any other.
 It is the ur-language, the natural language of the universe.